TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 There is also a compatible BMP280 sensor that measures air temperature and barometric air pressure, but does not measure relative humidity.
 Using the blocks below will return a reading of zero for humidity.

-This sophisticated sensor is available mounted on Kookaberry-compatible circuit boards distributed by a variety of manufacturers.
+This sophisticated sensor is available mounted on **Kookaberry**-compatible circuit boards distributed by a variety of manufacturers.

-The interface with the Kookaberry is the I2C serial communications bus.
+The interface with the **Kookaberry** is the I2C serial communications bus.
 I2C stands for Inter-Integrated-Circuit Communications (IIC or I2C).
 See https://en.wikipedia.org/wiki/I%C2%B2C for more detail.

 There are four wires in the I2C interface, being: